Clark Datchler: Solo work

 Datchler left Johnny Hates Jazz in 1988 at the height of his fame.
 He moved to Amsterdam and began work on a solo album called Raindance.
 The album featured other musicians, including bass player Nathan East, drummer John "JR" Robinson and percussionist Paulinho Da Costa.
 Also featured was guitarist Dave Gregory of XTC.
 The album saw Datchler's first environmental song, "Raindance" – one of several to follow.

 The first single from Raindance was "Crown of Thorns".
 It was released in the UK in 1990 but was not a success.
-Despite this, a music video was recorded for the single, although it is unknown who produced the video.
-The Raindance album was released on Virgin Records in Japan shortly afterwards.
+The Raindance album was later released on Virgin Records in Japan.

 In 1991, Datchler went back into the studio to record some tracks with Rupert Hine, producer of Tina Turner, the Fixx and Howard Jones.
 The new album was titled Fishing for Souls.
 However, when the relationship between Virgin Records and Datchler deteriorated further, he left the label.
 Fishing for Souls was not officially released by Virgin, but was eventually made available as a bootleg.

 Around this time, Datchler also released a remixed version of "The Last Emotion" under the name Medicine Wheel.
 The song was released on 7" as a single, but it was also released as a CD with "Close to the Edge" and "Autumn Years" in the tracklist in 1992 on Virgin Records, around the same time that Fishing for Souls was completed.

 By the mid-1990s, Datchler had moved back to Britain where he based himself at Peter Gabriel's Real World Studios outside the city of Bath.
 There, he taught himself to play the bouzouki, drums and percussion, and refined his abilities as a pianist, keyboard player, bassist and guitarist.
 He also began to experiment with combining world and folk instruments with contemporary instruments and modern grooves.
 The recordings he made at Real World eventually led to the beginning of the writing and recording of the album Tomorrow.